Research

 R&R and Under Review

 • “Why Sanction and Simultaneously Provide Foreign Aid?”
-(With Wonjae Hwang and Tianjing Liao) Under Review
+(With Wonjae Hwang and Tianjing Liao).
+R&R

-• “BRICS in the Maghreb” (With Ahmet Ergurum)
+• "BRICS in the Maghreb" (With Ahmet Ergurum).
+Under Review

 Working Papers